DBS Checks For Recruitment Agencies

 Whether you commence employment before your DBS check is complete is at the discretion of your employer.
 On occasion, your current DBS check may be accepted while your updated check is pending.
 This should only be done when your new position is the same as your previous role.
 However, we always recommend an updated check is completed as DBS checks are only relevant up until the moment the certificate is issued.

 Over 65% of our checks are returned within 24 hours, in these circumstances, we believe it is worth waiting for the updated check to be returned to ensure the safety of everyone you will be working with.

 Some of the activities listed in your criminal record will eventually be removed.
-How long this takes depends on several factors, such as the individual’s age when the crime took place and the severity.
+How long this takes depends on several factors, such as the individual’s age at the time of criminal activity and the severity of the charge.

 Some records, such as those that include violent crime or serious sexual offences, will never be removed from a candidates record.
 It is worth noting that some crimes may still be listed on a candidate’s record, but will be filtered out.